Dub21/The-apples-game/README.md

 Apples game application
 ==========================

-Aymeric de la Brousse -> Example of a successful greedy agent using Deep Q Learning:
+Example of a successful greedy agent using Deep Q Learning in collaboration with Aymeric de la Brousse

 ![](apples_game_greedy_agent.gif)